 When it comes to PVC cement, water is your worst enemy.
 Even a little moisture can prevent the cement from creating a strong, permanent bond, leading to slow leaks later on.
 After cutting out the damaged section, do your best to dry the inside and outside of the existing pipe ends.
 Just as important is using PVC primer.
 Always apply primer to both pipe ends and the inside of your new fittings before the cement.
 This step cleans and softens the plastic, allowing the cement to chemically weld the pieces together for a much stronger seal.

-Using the Wrong Parts or Backfilling Incorrectly
+Mistake #3: Using the Wrong Parts or Backfilling Too Soon

 A trip to the hardware store can be overwhelming, but grabbing the wrong parts will stop your project in its tracks.
 Double-check that the new pipe and fittings are the exact same size and type as your existing pipe.
 A connector that’s even slightly off will not seal properly.
 Once the repair is complete and you’ve tested for leaks, be mindful of how you backfill the hole.
 Simply dumping the dirt back in can cause the pipe to shift or lose its proper slope, which is critical for drainage.
 Support the pipe with soil and fill the trench in gradually to ensure everything stays secure.
 If you run into issues, our team is always ready to help with a full range of plumbing solutions.

-Know When to Call a Professional
+When Should You Call a Professional Plumber?

 Tackling a DIY project can be incredibly rewarding, but it’s also important to know your limits.
 When it comes to underground plumbing, a small mistake can lead to big, expensive problems.
 While many PVC pipe repairs are straightforward, some situations are best left to the experts.
 If you find yourself feeling unsure or if the problem seems to be getting worse, don’t hesitate to call for professional help.
 Recognizing when to step back is a key part of any successful home repair project.
 Here are a few clear signs that it’s time to put down the shovel and call a plumber.

-The Repair Is More Complicated Than You Thought
+The Repair Is More Complicated Than Expected

 You’ve dug up the pipe, and the small crack you expected to see is actually a web of fractures or a crushed section of pipe.
 If you feel uncomfortable or the repair seems beyond your skill set, it’s wise to call a professional.
 A licensed plumber can do more than just patch the leak; they can figure out why it happened in the first place.
 Was it a case of frozen pipe repair from a harsh Detroit winter, or is there a bigger issue with soil shifting?
 A pro can ensure the repair is done correctly and help you prevent the same problem from happening again, saving you from future headaches and costly water damage.

-You’re Worried About Hitting Other Utility Lines
+You’re Unsure Where Other Utility Lines Are

 Safety should always be your top priority.
 Even after you’ve called 811 and the utility lines have been marked, digging can be a delicate process.
 Accidentally striking a gas, electrical, or internet line can be incredibly dangerous and lead to expensive fines and repairs.
 Professionals have the experience and equipment to work safely around these critical connections.
 If your damaged pipe is located in a crowded area near other utilities, calling an experienced team like Mr. Pipey is the safest bet.
 It’s not worth risking a serious accident to save a few dollars on a repair.